jfalcou/kiwaku/doc/page01_info.md

 ## Execution

-Once done, execute the binary.
-If you compiled for SSE4.1 for example, you'll end up with the following results:
+Once done, execute the binary adn you should be looking at the following results:

 @verbatim
 $ ./output
+ Test matrix:
+    [ 1 2 3 ]
+    [ 4 5 6 ]
+    [ 7 8 9 ]
+    [ 10 11 12 ]
 @endverbatim

 That's it, **KIWAKU** is properly installed and ready to use.

-# Advanced options